 Detailed Issue Review

-To review a reported issue in more detail, simply click on an issue of interest to update the Alert Summary page on the right hand side.
+To review a reported issue in more detail, simply click on an issue of interest to update the Issue Summary page on the right hand side.
 You do not need to use the check box to expand the issue.

 The Description section will give you a general description overview and explanation of the problem.
 Just below that you will see Issue Items relating to the reported problem, like the actual VPN tunnels that are down.
 If you want to remove a specific item, and keep others, you can do so by hovering over an item and click the x mark.
 This will effectively Archive that specific issue.